History of Sanghakali

-Oral history says that Sanghakali originated at a time when the Nambudiris commonly practiced animal sacrifice in their rituals, considered taboo by believers of Buddhism.
+Oral history says that Sanghakali originated at a time when the Nambudiris commonly practiced animal sacrifice in their rituals which was considered taboo by believers of Buddhism.
 Cheraman Perumal was the Buddhist ruler of the Chera dynasty in the tenth century.
 They forbade animal sacrifice and persecuted the Brahmans, who took refuge in a temple at Trikkariyur village.
-An unknown ascetic visited them and advised them to form a congregation to recite the nalupadam mantra representing the quintessence of the four Vedas, for fulfillment of their mission.
+An unknown ascetic visited them and advised them to form a congregation to recite the nalupadam mantra representing the quintessence of the four Vedas, for fulfilment of their mission.
 The Nambudiris who assembled at the conclave finally organized themselves into a militia to fight the ruler.

 On the night before the satram, the frontage of the house where the ritual takes place is decorated with a lit bell-metal lamp, betel leaves, areca nuts, coconuts, and flowers.
 The participants, in martial outfits, reach the gate to the accompaniment of drums.
 They offer salutations to the lamp, ceremoniously arm themselves with sword and shield, and sing the pukkulamala or 'garland of flower clusters' in praise of the presiding deity of the village.
-In the morning a percussion ensemble plays
+In the morning, a percussion ensemble plays

 The all-night performance before the lamp commences with an auspicious musical prelude.
 Many interesting characters appear, having the flavour of life.
 Kaimal, which is also known as Ittikkandappan, is a comic representative of decadent aristocracy.
-This is made fun of for his disreputable stand of siding with the ruler in persecuting the Nambudiris.
+This is performed to make fun of his disreputable stand of siding with the ruler in persecuting the Nambudiris.
 Other characters like Muttiyamma i.e. old woman, Kallukudiyan or drunkard, and Kuratti or gypsy enter, fascinating the audience through dance, music, and dialogue.
 The performance has the nature of a variety show because it reflects, as if in a mirror, many popular arts and hence has a loosely-knit structure.
-The main appeal is its contemporaneity of social satire and rich humour, besides artistic agility and gusto.
+The main appeal is its social satire and rich humour, besides artistic agility and gusto.